 The following are three popular forms of tamarind:

-- Raw tamarind pods– This form of tamarind is free from additives or preservatives, getting that raw and natural taste of the fruit.
+- Raw tamarind pods – This form of tamarind is free from additives or preservatives, giving you that raw and natural taste of the fruit.
 It is packaged with the pulp still intact in its brown pod.

-- Compressed or pressed blocks– In this form tamarind’s pulp is pressed in the form of a block without its shell/pod.
-It is said that the moister the tamarind block, the better it is for usage.
+- Compressed or pressed blocks – In this form tamarind’s pulp is pressed in the form of a block without its shell/pod.
+It is said that the more moist the tamarind block is, the better it is for usage.
 Once opened, store it in your refrigerator.

 How Is Tamarind Tea Made?